 I stumbled upon this project when I was researching 2017 gardening trends for the Northwest Flower & Garden Show.
 I was surprised to see that bat houses was one such trend!
 With the growing shift towards organic gardening and avoiding pesticides, people are looking for all-natural ways to eliminate bugs in their gardens.
 Bats get a pretty bad rap, but they’re actually a kind of natural pesticide (the way ladybugs are for aphids).
 Bats fly around at night and eat all the bugs (the ones that attack plants, plus the annoying ones like mosquitos).
 Best of all, bats are nocturnal, so if you don’t like them, you don’t ever have to see them.

 Get started by prepping all your wood for assembly.
 Using a circular saw, cut the plywood according to this template.
-(The template was designed for a 4’x4’ piece of plywood that’s been cut in half, because my car isn’t wide enough for the whole four foot width.
-If yours is, feel free to reformat the cuts to make it as efficient as possible.)
+(The template was designed for a 4’ x 4’ piece of plywood that’s been cut in half (2' x 4'), because my car isn’t wide enough for the whole four foot width.
+If yours is, feel free to reformat to eliminate cuts.)

 Part of the reason I was excited about this project was that it gave me the opportunity to try out something I’ve never done: make angled cuts with a circular saw.
-(Usually, I use my miter saw.)
-Circular saws have a little knob you can adjust between 0 and 45 degrees.
+(Usually I use my miter saw.)
+Circular saws have a little knob you can adjust between 0° and 45°.
 It tilts the saw blade while keeping the foot flat on the wood.
 If you’re more comfortable with a miter saw, there’s no reason not to use one, but the circular saw made it so easy.
-What’s simple about this project is it’s just a piece of plywood, a 2x4, and a circular saw.
+What’s simple about this project is it’s just a piece of plywood, a two-by-four, and a circular saw.
 Don’t be intimidated by it!

 Use a utility knife to scratch up the wood in a crosshatch pattern on both sides of the baffles (the inside pieces that divide the chambers) and on the inside face of the front and back pieces.

 Normally you’d try to buy the smoothest possible wood, and then sand it to get it even smoother, so this seems a little counterintuitive.
-This step gives the bats something to grab onto.
+But this step is very important because the scratches give the bats something to grab onto.
 Most wood from the lumberyard is too smooth for the bats to be able to climb; you have to scratch up all the pieces inside the house so there’s somewhere for their feet to grip.
 The crosshatch pattern is the most effective way to do this.

 The back of the bat house sticks out at the bottom—that’s the landing pad.
 That part needs to be particularly scratched up because that’s where they will land.